-When AI changes how work gets done, it doesn’t just disrupt workflows.
-It also transforms them.
-It can unsettle how people see themselves.
-Many people wonder whether their skills are still relevant or if their roles might be reduced or eliminated.
-These are human concerns, not just technical ones.
-But the real challenge for HR and HRIS leaders isn’t just implementation.
-It’s guiding people through emotional and complex change.
+When AI changes how work gets done, it can completely transform daily workflows.
+It can even unsettle how people see themselves.
+And many people start to question whether their skills are still relevant or if their roles might be reduced or eliminated.

 In this blog, we’ll explore five emotional barriers people and managers often experience during AI transitions and practical ways your HCM tools can help you build trust and support adoption.